By Katie Kerwin McCrimmon and Susan Cunningham

 “So any time you’re going in and clearing out those areas, it’s important to be aware of it,” Bryan said.

-On average, symptoms start two weeks after exposure, but can hit anytime between one and six weeks.
+On average, symptoms of hantavirus start two weeks after exposure, but can hit anytime between one and six weeks.
 Fever and chills may be experienced, but everyone who is infected has severe leg, hip and back pain.

 “That’s the really distinct feature of the virus,” Bryan said.
 “You may not get the other symptoms, but you will have leg or hip or back pain that doesn’t go away with ibuprofen or Tylenol.”